 Increased focus on users and data with Zero-Trust

 Many legacy applications were not designed to be accessible from the internet and lack the basic security that we take for granted in modern SaaS applications.
-Restricting access to legacy applications using a zero-trust networking solution modernizes the IT environment by isolating the application from the enterprise network and allowing access to authorized users only.
+Restricting access to legacy applications using a zero-trust networking security solution modernises the IT environment by isolating the application from the enterprise network and allowing access to authorised users only.
 The term “Zero-Trust” became widely known in 2019 and was originally coined by Forrester Research in 2010, when they described it as a methodology for micro-segmenting the network.

 Today, it has been expanded to describe a complete ZTX security framework.
 It makes sense to look at security in terms of what users are doing and what information they are accessing, rather than relying on where their devices are connected.
 Zero-trust enables administrators to limit the attack surface, continuously verifying that users are who they say they are, and ensure those people only access the data that is required for their corporate position.